Reviewed October 2015

 Films and Documentaries:

 Finally, we sometimes support films and documentaries with our cavalry impression.
-Some of our membership helped make the documentary “Averell’s Raiders and the 35th Star” (averellsraiders.com) and "Gift from a Yankee" (2016).
+Some of our membership helped make the documentary “Averell’s Raiders and the 35th Star” (averellsraiders.com) and "Gift from a Yankee" (2016), and it’s Trooper Amos and Billy in the National Geographic TV picture in the banner.